ephjos/cpb/README.md

 ## Other

 This was thrown together quickly, late at night.
-Should be sufficient for my purposes, by YMMV.
+Should be sufficient for my purposes, but YMMV.

 PR's welcome.